-When another person puts something on or around someone's body to stop them moving freely.
+When something is put on or around a person to stop them moving freely.

 - Bed rails

 - Belt

 - Wheelchair seatbelt

 - Buckle cover or harness

 - Cuffs

 - Restrictive clothing

 - Splints

 - Strap

 - Protective headgear

 - Tables / furniture

 - Other

 Does not include restraints used for therapeutic or non-behavioural purposes.